-You’re in luck; you’ve finally found the article that will give you the inside information on what you should be asking your Loan Officer (and this guide will cover both refinance and purchase transactions for residential properties in the United States).
+You’re in luck; You can now compare loans at LånutanUC.se and also, you’ve finally found the article that will give you the inside information on what you should be asking your Loan Officer.

 What is your company’s verifiable reputation online and how long have you been a Loan Officer?
 This is a must question and it really needs to be asked upfront, so you don’t waste your time with companies that have a bad reputation or Loan Officers with little to no experience.

 You want to find a company and a Loan Officer with a great reputation, one that you can independently verify on sites like Zillow.com or the Better Business Bureau’s website (bbb.org).